v4rakh/upda/server/web/README.md

 It's probably worth checking out a node environment manager like [nvm manager](https://github.com/nvm-sh/nvm).

-Required node and npm versions are outlined in the `package.json`.
+Required node and npm versions are outlined in the `package.json` in the `"engines"` section.

+The application uses `pnpm`.
+Make sure to install it.
+For this you can use your global npm installation and invoke `npm install --global pnpm@^9` or have it as system package.

 ### Setup instructions

-Run `npm install` which should install all dependencies.
+Run `pnpm install` which should install all dependencies.

 ### Start

-Use the `npm run start` command to start the development setup.
+Use the `pnpm start` command to start the development setup.
 Backend should be running.

 ### Translation files

-Pipeline checks for existing i18n keys, if you need to manually sync any language file, run `npm run i18n-sync`.
+Pipeline checks for existing i18n keys, if you need to manually sync any language file, run `pnpm i18n-sync`.

 #### New translation languages

 Adapt `package.json` and add the respective key to `i18n-sync` and `checkstyle:i18n` for the `--languages` argument, e.g. `--languages en,new`.

-Run `npm run i18n-sync` to create and sync new language
+Run `pnpm i18n-sync` to create and sync new language

 Adapt `languages.ts`